appliedengineering/motorcontrol/README.md

 # motorcontrol
-Brushed DC motor controller and code based around BTN8982 and Arduino Uno
+A brushed DC motor controller based on the BTN8982TA and Arduino Uno

----

-### PCB todo:
-* Layout
-* Determine input/output connectors and component values

 ---